 Although the host assured Gabby that she had never had a rat problem before, she committed to sending an exterminator over to the property.

 However, the host did not send an exterminator the next day.
-Instead, when Gabby returned from a day out with Toby, she found a bag of glue traps that the Airbnb host had dropped off with instructions to place the traps around the apartment.
+Instead, when Gabby returned from a day out with Toby, she found a bag of glue traps that the Airbnb host had dropped off with instructions to place the mouse traps around the apartment.

 And soon, Gabby was faced with a new, more disturbing problem.